To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - $12 per employee

-Namely wins our number three spot for the best HR software for small business.
+Namely wins our number three spot for the best HR software for small businesses.
 This web-based platform allows HR admins to manage employee records, time tracking, payroll, benefits, performance reviews and talent management all in one place.
 Their employee self-service portal is a breeze to use.

 Other HRIS Systems Reviews